Bioinformatics-Research-Network/skill-assessments/R for Data Science/README.md

 For each question, you should generate summary visualizations (preferrably interactive ones) that demonstrate your answer to each question.
 Additionally, the analysis must be user-friendly for a non-programmer and should intuitively convey the insights you uncovered.
 Use `markdown` to ensure that the text is organized and readable.
 Finally, the notbook should describe your reasoning for the statistical tests you chose to use.

-Once you are done, export your `RMarkdown` to an `.html` file and share it with Henry.
+Once you are done, export your `RMarkdown` to an `.html` file.
+Commit and push both the `.Rmd` and `.html` to your fork of the skill assessment repo -- then share the link with Henry.

 ### Additional requirements